-Figure 8: Instruction following in the gSCAN benchmark.
+Instruction Following in the gSCAN Benchmark

+Note.
 (A) Generalizing from calling an object "big" to calling it "small."
-(B) Generalizing to walking to targets in the south west, after learning to find targets in all other directions.
+(B) Generalizing to walking to targets in the southwest, after learning to find targets in all other directions.
 Modified with permission from Ruis et al. (2020).
+See the online article for the color version of this figure.